-The Tier 1 Entrepreneur visa is closing on 29th March 2019.
-It is being replaced by the new Innovator visa aimed at entrepreneurs setting up business in the UK.
+The Tier 1 Entrepreneur visa has closed to new application and has been replaced by the new Innovator visa aimed at experienced entrepreneurs setting up business in the UK.

 The UK remains an attractive option for ambitious entrepreneurs looking to start or expand their business opportunities overseas.
 As one of the world’s major established trading nations, companies based in the UK have ready-access to global markets, and the British start-up scene is thriving.